teambit/docs/docs/workflow-automation/0-overview.md

 ## Component isolation

-A critical task of an environment is to isolate each component from your workspace and run the operation without the context of your project.
+A critical task of an environment is to run operations on components to make sure that nothing in the context of the project affects its functionality.
 This helps you understand if your component is isolated, as any globals or other variables not defined as part of the API or configuration of the component, they will not be available when you either `build` or `test` your code - so these tasks will fail.
 Using the isolated runs Bit helps you understand how well decoupled is your codebase.

-Component isolation has two cases, a lightweight isolation designed to be fast when working locally with Bit and a more resource intensive isolation to run during CI on remote machines.

-### In memory isolation

-TODO

-### File system isolation

-TODO